 - Discuss the benefits of dental sealant applications to protect the tooth from bacteria.

 Each of these steps can help to minimize the amount of damage to your teeth from bacteria and acids.
 It’s also critical to maintain a healthy diet that reduces the amount of sugars and acid-based foods you consume.
-Not only can this diet keep your body healthy, it can also help control that bacteria and staining.
+Not only can this diet keep your body healthy, but it can also help control that bacteria and staining.

 Many people will find making these changes is difficult.
 However, routine dental appointments can help to protect your teeth even more so than any other changes you make.
 Don’t put off getting in to see your dentist.